torrens/dockerplayground/readme.md

     docker build -t mtorrens/web web/

-Build the docker image using the Dockerfile in the web directory.
 -t Name and optionally a tag in the 'name:tag' format

 You can verify the image has been built by running

-    docker images.
+    docker images

+    REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
+    mtorrens/web        latest              2061367ed0c6        1 hour ago          475.7 MB
+    centos              centos6             2e4f3f04a056        1 hour ago          228.9 MB

 **Run Web Images**

-Run a command in the new container.
+Next create a container from this image on your Docker host.

     docker run --name web -p 49160:8080 -d mtorrens/web

 --name Assign a name to the container
--p Publish a container's port(s) to the host
+-p Publish a container's port(s) to the host, map 8080 to 49160.
 -d Run container in background and print container ID

-**View Docker Machine IP**
+**Visit Node Application**

+First find out the IP address of default Docker host, by running the following command.

     docker-machine ip

-**Visit Node Application**
+Then visit our web application in your browser.
+You should see the current Date displayed in the browser.

     http://<docker machine ip>:49160/

 Data Image
 --------------

+To persist the data we will eventually modify in the database, we need a data only image.
+We have a data only [Dockerfile](/dataOnly/Dockerfile) for this.

 **Build Data Only Image**